glngn/homepage/content/_index.md

 Products

-- glngn server is a low-code business process as a service rapid development system.
+- glngn server is an extensible business process as a service application server.
 Conceptually similar to a programmable Microsoft Access or Apple FileMaker designed for event sourced business services.
     - <a href="http://docs.glngn.com"> Documentation </a>